WS-UB/WL-Local-Server/docs/retrieve-specific-key-values.md

 ## Goals and Challenges

 ### Goals:
-  -Enable efficient key-value data retrieval from Parquet files stored in MinIO.
+  - Enable efficient key-value data retrieval from Parquet files stored in MinIO.

-  -Integrate with AI models for enhanced indoor navigation accuracy.
+  - Integrate with AI models for enhanced indoor navigation accuracy.

-  -Support real-time, user-specific data queries for large datasets.
+  - Support real-time, user-specific data queries for large datasets.
 ### Challenges:
-  -Handling large-scale datasets without compromising speed.
+  - Handling large-scale datasets without compromising speed.

-  -Ensuring data integrity and consistency, especially with nested or missing values.
+  - Ensuring data integrity and consistency, especially with nested or missing values.

-  -Maintaining seamless integration with the existing indoor navigation framework.
+  - Maintaining seamless integration with the existing indoor navigation framework.

-  -Technology and Development Plans
+  - Technology and Development Plans

 ## Technologies:

-  -Kotlin: For Android application development and integration.
+  - Kotlin: For Android application development and integration.

-  -MinIO: For storing Parquet files.
+  - MinIO: For storing Parquet files.

-  -Python: For back-end server processing and AI model integration.
+  - Python: For back-end server processing and AI model integration.

-  -PySpark & Pandas: For efficient data manipulation and processing.
+  - PySpark & Pandas: For efficient data manipulation and processing.

 ## Development Plans: